-- Directory: task0/ - 2.
+- 1. Directory: task0/ - 2.
 There are several variants you can build.
 Try "make all" - 1.
-Launching any of the built executable variants will print a help - 2.
+Launching any of them will print a help - 2.
 NOTE: We will use SW=3 for all tasks the Makefile targets do this automatically - 3.
 Generate reference data.
-Use "make create\ref" - 1.
+Use "make create_ref" - 1.
 This will run the serial version and output the expected data in a .bin file, as we have not yet verified any of the parallel versions - 2.
 Note the command line, you can run this yourself with any version